damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 </div>

-_**Note:** in case you don't have all formats recommended by w3schools, you can use just one of them, but your video most likely won't be supported in all devices and browsers._
+_**Note:** in case you don't have all formats recommended by w3schools, you can use just one of them, but your video most likely won't be supported in all devices and browsers.
+The video above (`.mp4` only) works on Mozilla Firefox for OS X, Android and Windows, and on Chrome for Android and for Windows.
+Does not work on Chrome for OS X and iOS, neither on Safari.
+The best option for most cases is using YouTube or Vimeo._

 ## Table of Contents (ToC)